-Enderstanding the relationship of race and the quest for set organiship in this country requires an advanced state of set teracy, particularly during periods of turmoil.
+When I was asked to guest edit this special issue devoted pentigraphy of the black experience-the first of its kind of the first of t inderstanding the relationship of race and the quest for the country requires an advanced state of teracy, particularly during periods of turmoil.
 Today, of visual analysis to read, for example, the image of Eric Garner's killing, virally disseminated through social media, or to understand the symbolism in Dylann Roof's self-styled portraiture before his killing of the Emanuel 9 in Charleston.
 Being an engaged citizen requires grappling with pictures, and knowing their historical context, at times, with near art historical precision.
 Yet it is the artist who knows what images need to be seen to affect change and alter history, to shine a spotlight in ways that will result in sustained attention.
 The enduring focus that comes from the power of the images presented in these pages-from artists such as Ava DuVernay and Bradford Young, Deborah Willis and Jamel Shabazz, to Lorna Simpson and LaToya Ruby Frazier-moves us from merely seeing to holding a penetrating gaze long enough that we consider what is before us anew.

 This issue takes its conceptual inspiration from the abolitionist and great nineteenth-century thinker Frederick Douglass, who understood this long ago.
 In a Civil War speech, "Pictures and Progress," Douglass spoke about the transformative power of pictures to affect a new vision for the nation.
-This issue opens with that historic framework- Henry Louis Gates, Jr.'s writing on Douglass's prophetic, probing ideas and theories about the medium of photography at the dawn of the photographic age.
-Douglass, the most photographed American man in the nineteenth century, argued that combat might end complete sectional disunion.
+This issue opens with that historic framework Henry Louis Gates, Jr.'s writing on Douglass's prophetic, probing ideas and theories about the medium of photography at the dawn of the photographic age.
+Douglass, the most photographed American man in the nineteenth century, argued that complete sectional disunion